gszelezsan/Getting-and-Cleaning-Data-Course-Project/README.md

 	./features.txt

 	./activity_labels.txt
-4. Cleans the Features (variables of the measurements) Provides more descriptive names to variables
+4. Cleans the Features (variables of the measurements).
+	Provides more descriptive names to variables
 5. Joins the tables of the Participants, the Activity they performed, the Activity Type (was it a test or a training environment) and the Measurements of variables
 6. Subsets the data for Standard Deviation and Mean values, and stores it in AllResults variable